 Tell stories with data.

 Journalism in the 21st century involves finding, collecting, analyzing and visualizing data for stories.
-The Journalism School offers foundational courses in data-driven journalism as well as a two‐semester specialization in data journalism for students interested in advanced skills.
+The Journalism School offers foundational courses in data-driven journalism to students in its M.S. programs as well as a three-semester M.S. in Data Journalism.

 We are in the midst of a data explosion.
 It’s estimated that 2.5 quintillion bytes of data are created every day.
 Successful reporters must be equipped to make sense of data, critically assess its origins and limitations and use it to deliver accurate and compelling stories to a variety of audiences.

 The Journalism School’s data offerings continue to increase and advance, allowing students to take a variety of data and computation courses along with more traditional journalism classes.
 Foundational courses allow those with no data experience to hone their skills in data acquisition, extraction and analysis.
 More advanced courses include data visualization, journalistic computing and data‐driven journalism on specific topics, such as science, U.S. politics and cross‐border reporting.